maccody/KanaChordPlus/hardware/README.md

 ![key_switch_socket_breakin](./images/key_switch_socket_breakin.jpg)

 ### Preparing the Enclosures for the Key Switches
 It may be necessary to slightly widen the keyplate holes on the enclosures prior to attaching the key switchs and keypads.
-For any give hole, try to insert a key switch without any widening.
+For any given hole, try to insert a key switch without any widening.
 If a switch plugs in easily, then no widening is needed.
 For those holes needing widening, use a flat-sided jewler's file to slightly widen all sides of the hole.
 In practice, it should not take much filing to allow a switch to plug in easily.

 ![key_switch_hole_cleanup](./images/key_switch_hole_cleanup.jpg)